KDE/kube/docs/design.md

 * A synchronization is in progress
 * ...

-Notifications can be displayed in various places of the application.
+Notifications can be displayed in various places of the application and are transported over the Fabric.

 ## Infrastructure
 The infrastructure layer interfaces with the rest of the system.
 It is the place where we can integrate with various native infrastructure parts.